+Net sales by our foreign subsidiaries during fiscal 2009 were \$13,447,000, or 6% of total company net sales.
+This represents a decrease of \$4,140,000, or 24%, from fiscal 2008, in which foreign subsidiary net sales were \$17,587,000, or 8% of total company net sales.
+Net sales and tons sold decreased in both our Canadian and United Kingdom subsidiaries.
+Industrial absorbent sales were down for both subsidiaries as the worldwide economic slowdown impacted sales through reduced orders.
+Aggressive competition in the Canadian cat litter market also resulted in some reduced sales and the loss of a customer.
+In addition, the British Pound was approximately 5% weaker and the Canadian Dollar was approximately 17% weaker against the U.S. Dollar for fiscal 2009 compared to fiscal 2008, which resulted in lower sales values after translation to U.S. Dollars.
+For fiscal 2009 our foreign subsidiaries reported a net loss of \$559,000, a decrease of \$1,444,000 from the \$885,000 net income reported in fiscal 2008.
+The lower tons sold and currency impacts described above contributed to the net loss, along with increased material and freight costs.
+Identifiable assets of our foreign subsidiaries as of July 31, 2009 were \$9,692,000 compared to \$10,857,000 as of July 31, 2008.
+Most of the decrease in identifiable assets was in cash and cash equivalents, accounts receivable and inventories.

 Net sales by our foreign subsidiaries during fiscal 2008 were \$17,587,000, or 8% of total company net sales.
 This represents an increase of \$630,000, or 4%, from fiscal 2007, in which foreign subsidiary net sales were \$16,957,000, or 8% of total company net sales.
 Net sales increased in both our Canadian and United Kingdom subsidiaries.
 Our Canadian subsidiary's net sales increase was primarily due to a higher net selling price that overcame lower tons sold.
 The lower volume was primarily in private label cat litter sales due to the loss of a customer.
-For fiscal 2008, our foreign subsidiaries reported net income of \$885,000, an increase of \$555,000 from the \$330,000 net income reported in fiscal 2007.
+For fiscal 2008 our foreign subsidiaries reported net income of \$885,000, an increase of \$555,000 from the \$330,000 net income reported in fiscal 2007.
 Net selling price increases improved results for both our Canadian and United Kingdom subsidiaries.
 Our Canadian subsidiary also obtained a greater portion of a raw material from an alternative lower cost source during fiscal 2008.
 Our Swiss subsidiary reported lower income taxes in fiscal 2008 due to additional taxes recognized in fiscal 2007 related to the repatriation of untaxed earnings.
-Identifiable assets of our foreign subsidiaries as of July 31, 2008, were \$10,857,000, compared to \$9,775,000 as of July 31, 2007.
+Identifiable assets of our foreign subsidiaries as of July 31, 2008 were \$10,857,000 compared to \$9,775,000 as of July 31, 2007.
 Most of the increase in identifiable assets was in cash and cash equivalents, inventories and accounts receivable.

-subsidiary, while our United Kingdom subsidiary's net sales were flat with fiscal 2006.
-Our Canadian subsidiary's net sales increase was driven by private label cat litter products.
-The introduction of new products and higher prices improved private label cat litter sales.
-For fiscal 2007, our foreign subsidiaries reported net income of \$330,000, an increase of \$63,000 from the \$267,000 net income reported in fiscal 2006.
-Price increases helped overcome higher costs in both our Canadian and United Kingdom subsidiaries.
-Identifiable assets of our foreign subsidiaries as of July 31, 2007, were \$9,775,000, compared to \$9,404,000 as of July 31, 2006.
-Most of the increase in identifiable assets was in cash and cash equivalents.